caryoscelus/heavy-bright-sun-wip/chapters/007-chapter-seventh.md

 don't mind.
 Why did you guys have to steal that car yesterday?
 And are you going to do it again?

-— Hey, that's two questions! — Sasha replied, meanwhile gesturing me to suggest we should leave, — But anyway, you shouldn't be that worried about it.
+— Hey, that's two questions! — Sasha replied, meanwhile gesturing me, suggesting we should leave, — But anyway, you shouldn't be that worried about it.
 It would take much longer for anybody to find out than we're going to stay here.